-Prospective international applicants should click here.
+Prospective international and undocumented applicants should click here.

-Applicants applying for Dickinson need-based grant assistance and federal/state aid should complete BOTH the CSS PROFILE and the FAFSA.
+Applicants applying for Dickinson need-based grant assistance and federal/state aid should complete BOTH the CSS Profile and the FAFSA.

-Parent and applicant tax returns should be submitted by April 15.
+Step 3: Submit copies of applicant and parent Federal Tax Returns for tax year 2022, along with all accompanying schedules and W-2 forms, to IDOC.
 Dickinson has contracted with the College Board to collect tax returns and other verification documents through their IDOC service.
-Applicants who have filed the PROFILE will receive an email from IDOC with instructions for completing this requirement.
+Applicants who have filed the Profile will receive an email from IDOC with instructions for completing this requirement.
 Learn More.

 Students must reapply for need-based aid each year.
 In order to receive financial aid, a student must maintain satisfactory academic progress, apply on time, and continue to demonstrate financial need.